jlibovicky/jlibovicky.github.io/_posts/2017-03-20-Manifesto.md

 generous public support.

-I believe that public support is crucial for development of complex word-changing technologies.
-The Internet has its origin in an U.S. army project.
+I believe that public support is crucial for development of complex technologies.
+The Internet has its origin in a U.S. army project.
 The success of deep learning would be possible without long-lasting generous support of Canadian government.
 On the other hand, it is important to capture the right moment when the public support is no longer indispensable for the technology as for instance in case of the satellite communication.

 It is no longer true that machine translation is a basic research, whose public support can bring groundbreaking results.
 It is neither automatic syntactic